To notify the immigration service of your lost or stolen BRP card, please complete the following Lost BRP Notification Form.

 Step 1: Check where it might be

 - Do a thorough search before reporting it to the Home Office because once your BRP is cancelled, it cannot be reversed!

 - Please note that failure to report the loss or theft to the Home Office and local police may result in a civil penalty.

-- Date of birth
+Date of Birth

-- BRP Reference number
+BRP Reference Number

 Where and When the BRP Was Lost or StolenPlease note that at this point, you may be invited to participate in a trial online version of the BRP(RC) application form.
 Further details can be found below.

 If you reported the loss by telephone, or, if the local police force does not give a crime reference number for lost property, remember to note down the case reference number.

 Step 3: Obtain a replacement BRP visa to return to the UK (if lost overseas)

-It can be problematic especially if you have lost your passport as well (in which case you must obtain an emergency travel document from your embassy first), or, if you are at risk of overstaying the visa for the country you are currently in (for example, if you are in Schengen zone and your Schengen visa would expire imminently).
+It can be problematic especially if you have lost your passport as well, in which case you must obtain an emergency travel document from your embassy first, or, if you are at risk of overstaying the visa for the country you are currently in, for example, if you are in Schengen zone and your Schengen visa would expire imminently.

 This replacement BRP Visa can take between 1-2 weeks to process so think carefully whether you are able to make this application from where you are, or whether it is better to return to your home country where you can be better supported